top of page

 2026 Size 60cm x 9Ocm Acrylics on Canvas

-7 Medicine Bowls depicts the old wisdom and knowledge passed down from my papa mama and nga whaea captured with bowls of modern mediums.
-Spiritual healing Maori dreaming and signs in nature and her creatures have meanings for those descent from both tohunga and chieftain lineage.
+7 Medicine Bowls depicts the old wisdom and knowledge passed down from my whanau captured in bowls of modern mediums.
+Spiritual healing, Maori dreaming and earth signs in nature and its creatures have meaning for descending iwi.
+Outlawed by european laws until modern times tohunga practises and knowledge continued to be passed on through oral teachings on the land.

 2018 Size 60cm x 9Ocm Acrylics on Canvas